SAP-samples/teched2023-DA285v/exercises/ex3/README.md

 SELECT COUNT(*) FROM "DAT285"."V_STREET_NETWORK_EDGES_SIMPLIFIED";
 ```

-The last four statements reveal the total complexity reduction.
+The last four statements above reveal the total complexity reduction.
 - number of vertices is down to 38k (from 150k)
 - number of edges is down to 50k (from 160k)